 TA 38077 23029 – 3

 The fragment viewed from the approximate position of the cliff line when the original structure was built.
-It would have been installed on the south side of the Old Hive dyke, seen behind [29 June 2019].
+It may have been installed by the side of the Old Hive dyke, seen behind [29 June 2019].

 TA 38080 22982 – 4

-It is not known when the remnant descended to the beach but, once there, it seems to have remained in the same position (coordinates as heading) for a number of years even as the cliff receded.
+It is not known when the unit descended to the beach but, once there, the remnant seems to have remained in the same position (coordinates as heading) for a number of years even as the cliff receded.
 From the situation in the previous picture, it has shifted almost due south and nearer the cliff by a distance of 47 metres.
 In the background, aligned with the piece, the mouth of Old Hive has been severely eroded [4 September 2023].

 Dimlington High Land